 |[60/56] INDUSTRIAL BIOTECHNOLOGY||[60/56-00 - Ord.
 2016] PERCORSO COMUNE||6||56|

-Aim of the course is to provide fundamental concepts of general pharmacology as well as more recent advancements on the molecular and cellular mechanisms underlying the action of different classes of drugs.
-Several theoretical and methodological aspects related to the application of molecular biotechnology to the pharmacological research will be illustrated, including the production and application of monoclonal antibodies, and the principles of gene therapy.
+Aim of the course is to provide fundamental concepts of the general pharmacology as well as the more recent advancements on the molecular and cellular mechanisms underlying the action of different classes of drugs.
+Several theoretical and methodological aspects related to the application of molecular biotechnology to the pharmacological research will be illustrated, including production and application of monoclonal antibodies, and the principles of gene therapy.

 The student will acquire the fundaments of the molecular and cellular mechanisms of action of several classes of drugs that may be useful in order to understand their pharmacological effects on the organism.
-The student will acquire sufficient knowledge to understand the potentiality of the application of molecular biotechnology in the development and production of novel drugs.
-The student will be able to perform in the laboratory “in vitro” tests for the quantitative and qualitative analysis of the molecular and cellular action of certain classes of drugs.
+The student will acquire a sufficient knowledge to understand the potentiality of the application of molecular biotechnology in the development and production of novel drugs.
+The student will be able to perform in laboratory “in vitro” tests for the quantitative and qualitative analysis of the molecular and cellular action of certain classes of drugs.

-This course aims at stimulating both independent, through the lectures, and teamwork during the laboratory activity.
+This course aims at stimulating both independent, through the lectures, and team work during the laboratory activity.

 Students should have already acquired fundaments of Biochemistry, Molecular Biology and Cellular Physiology.